wgroeneveld/productivity-course/talk.md

 ## Who cares?
 <!-- .slide: data-background="#85ba62" -->
-Good for the company your work for...
+Good for the company you work for...

 But also and most importantly: good for yourself!